 Handmade pottery in the Dishwasher

-So Dishwasher !
-It’s ok to use your tableware in the dishwasher, I put mine in the dishwasher every day.
+It’s ok to use tableware from Kness in the dishwasher because it’s either porcelain or stoneware and it is fired to maturity.
+I put mine in the dishwasher every day.
 Just make sure that everything is secured and you’ll be good to go.
 One thing ceramics (handmade or industrial) doesn’t like is thermal shock.
 So if you use a hot washing cycle, just don’t put hot tableware in a bath of cold water.
-Let it go back to room temperature and it’ll just be fine.
+Let it go back to room temperature on its own and it’ll just be fine.

 Ceramics are very sturdy and can withstand almost anything, temperature is fine as long as the rise and fall of temperatures is slow.